-Same is true for Jambo House.
+The same is true for Jambo House.
 Opportunities for animal viewing are endless.
 There are several viewing areas around the resort with an animal expert always nearby to answer questions.

 Was Animal kingdom lodge kidani Village worth it?
 For me, yes.

 “Worth it” is relative.
-This is an expensive resort, probably one of the higher priced resorts at Disney World.
+This is an expensive resort, probably one of the higher-priced resorts at Disney World.
 That said, I say staying at this resort – provided you get the savanna view and not the parking lot view – is worth the extra money.
-I’ve stayed in a handful of Disney’s deluxe level resorts and this remains my favorite.
+I've stayed in a handful of Disney's deluxe-level resorts and this remains my favorite.